DLiNa/dlina.github.io/_posts/2015-06-18-A-Not-So-Simple-Question.md

 * Immermann: "Alexis",
 * Schiller: "Wallenstein".

-Plus, we had to delete the two original (non-German) pieces (a French and an Italian one) to get down to 666 pieces.
+Plus, we had to delete the two original (non-German) pieces (a French and an Italian one) to get down to our 666 pieces.
 Now our list only contains German-language texts of the genre 'drama'.
 We uploaded the 666 XML files to our Github [**here**](https://github.com/DLiNa/project/tree/master/data/textgrid-repository-dramas).
 A list of all the plays can be found [**here** (in a .txt file)](https://github.com/DLiNa/project/blob/master/data/TextGrid-Repository---List-of-all-dramatic-texts.txt).

 ## Conclusion

 Whenever you obtain a corpus on the web, one that you didn't build yourself, you have to deeply look into it to know your way around it.
-Trying to answer simple questions as we did for this blog post, can help a great deal to lay the groundwork.
+Trying to answer simple questions as we did in this blog post can help a great deal to lay the groundwork.

-You made it.
+So now you made it.
 This paragraph concludes this 30.000-character blog post.
 Tomorrow we will deliver a shorter piece revolving around inconsistent metadata and what you can do about it.
 Howgh!